99 Levels to Hell Soundtrack, Dalle Oldman, 2013

 Music of such uncompromising heaviness and furious energy might seem like overkill for a relatively modest 2d platformer.
 But maybe it is the game’s cartoonish nature and underlying quirkiness that allows Oldman to get away with writing music that seems too big for the game that it accompanies.
 There’s no pretense of realism or seriousness in 99 Levels to Hell‘s colourful sprite work, no particular narrative to underscore.
 All that’s 99 Levels to Hell asks for is music that pushes adrenaline levels during the boss encounters as hard as possible.

 On that account, the 99 Levels to Hell soundtrack emerges triumphant.
-It’s a wall of sound rendered in raging shades of black by an album production that balances clarity and force.
+It’s a wall of sound rendered in raging shades of black by an album production that beautifully balances clarity and force.
 But if heaviness was all that Oldman had to offer, 99 Levels to Hell‘s metal portion would quickly find itself on a highway to numbing monotony.
 Thankfully, Oldman knows how to avoid turning the music up to 11 constantly, without sacrificing its searing intensity.
 The first few album tracks are mid-tempo monsters, perfectly-oiled churning machines that listeners can easily hop on for their descent into the underworld.

 “Big Red” and “Spider” slow things down further, engulfing the music in the suffocating crawl of an unstoppable hell beast.
 It’s only later on 99 Levels to Hell that Oldman cranks up the tempo, to glorious results.
 Anticipation keeps building and building, and finally finds release on the blazing “Mad Pope” and “Satan”.
-Both tracks are unrestrained displays of white hot fury, channeling the soundtrack’s ferocious energy into ten minutes of some the most uncompromising, battle music Western game scores have seen.
+Both tracks are fiery displays of white hot fury, channeling the soundtrack’s ferocious energy into ten minutes of some the most uncompromising, battle music Western game scores have seen.

 Purchase on Bandcamp.